bsnes-emu/bsnes/SCALING.md

 ### Anti-aliased Scale4x
 Another exclusive algorithm that works by applying the Anti-aliased Scale2x algorithm twice

-## The OmniScale Family (beta)
+## The HQnx Family
+A relatively modern family of scaling algorithms that makes an extensive use of lookup tables to create scaled anti-aliased output.
+The HQnx family includes several scaling factors and variants.

+### HQ2x
+Currently HQ2x is the only HQnx algorithm in SameBoy.
+As the name implies, it scales the image by a factor of 2.

+### The OmniScale algorithm
 OmniScale is an exclusive algorithm developed for SameBoy.
+It is inspired by HQnx's lookup tables, but improves on them by handling more cases.
+OmniScale can scale an image by any factor, including non-integer factors, and produces high quality anti-aliased output.

+## The OmniScale Legacy Family (beta)
+An old prototype of the OmniScale algorithm.
 It combines pattern-based rules with a unique locally paletted bilinear filtering technique to scale an image by any factor, including non-integer factors.
-The algorithm is currently in beta, and its pattern-based rule do not currently detect 30- and 60-degree diagonals, making them look jaggy.
+Its pattern-based rule do not currently detect 30- and 60-degree diagonals, making them look jaggy.
+The output OmniScale Legacy produces is quite unique, as it tends to produce non-trivial patterns.

-### OmniScale
+### OmniScale Legacy
 The base version of the algorithm, which generates aliased output with very few new colors introduced.

-### Anti-aliased OmniScale
+### Anti-aliased OmniScale Legacy
 A variant of OmniScale that produces anti-aliased output using 2x super-sampling.